swup/fragment-plugin/README.md

 A [swup](https://swup.js.org) plugin for dynamically replacing containers based on rules 🧩

-> **Note** Fragment Plugin hasn't reached the first stable version, yet.
-If you want to give it a
-> try, we'd love to get your feedback about how it went in the plugin's [issues section](https://github.com/swup/fragment-plugin/issues)

 - Selectively replace containers instead of the main swup containers, based on custom rules
 - Improve orientation by animating only the parts of the page that have actually changed
 - Give your site the polish and snappiness of a single-page app